nodejs/diagnostics/documentation/profiling/step2/using_linux_perf.md

 ## How To

 Linux Perf is usually available through the `linux-tools-common` package.
-Through either `--perf-basic-prof` or `--perf-basic-prof-only-functions` we are able to start an nodejs application supporting _perf_events_.
+Through either `--perf-basic-prof` or `--perf-basic-prof-only-functions` we are able to start a Node.js application supporting _perf_events_.

 > `--perf-basic-prof` will always write to a file (/tmp/perf-PID.map), which can lead to infinite disk growth.
 If that’s a concern either use the module: https://www.npmjs.com/package/linux-perf or `--perf-basic-prof-only-functions`